This post may contain affiliate links. For more information, see our privacy policy.

 One critique I noticed repeated frequently in the comments was that the baking time was not accurate.
 I tested the recipe and found that 20-25 minutes in my oven was perfect.

-Okay, so I bet you're wondering if a cake can really be delicious without butter?
+Okay, so I bet you're wondering if a cupcake can really be delicious without butter?
 Hmm, can you wait a minute?
 I'm going to run downstairs and grab one more cupcake, just so I can really explain how good they are...

 I'm back!
 Oh my gosh!
 I wish I could share a bite with you!
 They're fantastic!
 Super moist, not too heavy, loaded with great chocolate flavor.
 My quest for the best, easy chocolate cupcake recipe has ended!
 Here's a video to show you just how easy it is!

-Put these crazy-delicious, super-easy chocolate cupcakes on your "must-make" list.
+Put these crazy-delicious, super easy chocolate cupcakes on your "must-make" list.
 You'll become a believer too!

 - Hershey's cocoa works fine in this recipe, but if you want to try a really fine cocoa powder, this Callebaut cocoa powder is quite amazing!